 Several publications where desmopressin acetate was used in the management of diabetes insipidus during pregnancy are available; these include a few anecdotal reports of congenital anomalies and low birth weight babies.
 However, no causal connection between these events and desmopressin acetate has been established.
 A fifteen year Swedish epidemiologic study of the use of desmopressin acetate in pregnant women with diabetes insipidus found the rate of birth defects to be no greater than that in the general population; however, the statistical power of this study is low.
 As opposed to preparations containing natural hormones, desmopressin acetate in antidiuretic doses has no uterotonic action and the physician will have to weigh the possible therapeutic advantages against the possible risks in each case.

-desmopressin acetate tablets have been safely used in pediatric patients age 6 years and older with primary nocturnal enuresis for up to 6 months.
+Desmopressin Acetate Tablets have been safely used in pediatric patients age 6 years and older with primary nocturnal enuresis for up to 6 months.
 Some patients respond to a dose of 0.2 mg; however, increasing responses are seen at doses of 0.4 mg and 0.6 mg.
-No increase in the frequency or severity of advese reactions or decrease in efficacy was seen with an increased dose or duration.
+No increase in the frequency or severity of adverse reactions or decrease in efficacy was seen with an increased dose or duration.
 The dose should be individually adjusted to achieve the best results.
 Treatment with desmopressin acetate for primary nocturnal enuresis should be interrupted during acute intercurrent illness characterized by fluid and/or electrolyte imbalance (e.g., systemic infections, fever, recurrent vomiting or diarrhea) or under conditions of extremely hot weather, vigorous exercise or other conditions associated with increased water intake.

-Infrequently, high doses of the intranasal formulations of desmopressin acetate and desmopressin acetate injection have produced transient headache, nausea, flushing and mild abdominal cramps.
+Infrequently, high doses of the intranasal formulations of Desmopressin Acetate Tablets and Desmopressin Acetate Injection have produced transient headache, nausea, flushing and mild abdominal cramps.
 These symptoms have disappeared with reduction in dosage.

 Central Diabetes Insipidus

-In long-term clinical studies in which patients with diabetes insipidus were followed for periods up to 44 months of desmopressin acetate tablet therapy, transient increases in AST (SGOT) no higher than 1.5 times the upper limit of normal were occasionally observed.
-Elevated AST (SGOT) returned to the normal range despite continued use of desmopressin acetate tablets.
+In long-term clinical studies in which patients with diabetes insipidus were followed for periods up to 44 months of Desmopressin Acetate Tablets therapy, transient increases in AST (SGOT) no higher than 1.5 times the upper limit of normal were occasionally observed.
+Elevated AST (SGOT) returned to the normal range despite continued use of Desmopressin Acetate Tablets.

 Primary Nocturnal Enuresis